Admission to the Sixth Form:

 It is with great pleasure that I invite you to find out more about Our Lady’s Mixed Sixth Form and explore what we have to offer you.
 I am absolutely delighted to be the Headteacher at Our Lady’s and consider it a real privilege to lead this learning community.
 This is a truly wonderful school with bright, caring and aspirational students who are taught by a dedicated and talented team of teachers.

-Our Mixed Sixth Form is the jewel in the crown of this school; a highly successful Sixth Form that offers you a wide range of choices to follow on from your successes at GCSE & BTEC.
+Our Mixed Sixth Form is a highly successful Sixth Form that offers you a wide range of choices to follow on from your successes at GCSE & BTEC courses.

 We pride ourselves with the open, honest and effective guidance and support we provide our students to ensure that you make the right choices.
 We meet with all students during the enrolment process to make sure you get the best out of your time here with us.
 Our dedicated and experienced staff are committed to ensuring you fulfil your potential and attain academic excellence.
 All students receive regular personal tutorials with their form tutor and attend weekly sessions for Core Religious Education and PSHE.
 We also expect our Sixth Form to be role models and leaders in the school.
 Students are given a variety of opportunities through which to develop these essential life skills.